eddiesTime/sme_app/raw_documentation.md

 }
 ```

-_Code snippet 16: AppStateContainer_
+_Code snippet 18: AppStateContainer_

-The code snippet above show the ViewModel - AppStateContainer.
+The code snippet above shows the _ViewModel_ - `AppStateContainer`.

 It has the same relevance as in the previous examples with some minor changes.
-Whenever this widget is build, it wraps its child with InheritedAppStateContainer - our Inherited Widget - and passes itself down as data.
-So, whenever our ViewModel changes due to state manipulation, the Inherited Widget is rebuild.
+Whenever Flutter builds this widget, the widget wraps its child with `InheritedAppStateContainer` - the Inherited Widget - and passes itself down as data.
+So, whenever the ViewModel changes due to state manipulation, Flutter rebuilds the Inherited Widget.

 ```dart
 ...